 2. Keep It Out of the Gym and Spa

-As a general rule, if you’re going to swim, sweat, or steam, don’t bring your jewelry with you!
+As a general rule, if you’re going to swim, sweat, or steam, don’t bring your jewelry with you.
 It’s common for people to keep a pair of earrings on in the pool or wear a ring in the shower.
-But moisture, as well as the pool chlorine, (and even the pH of your sweat!) can discolor your jewelry.
-In addition, it provides plenty of opportunities for your favorite items to get lost or broken.
+But moisture, as well as the pool chlorine, (and even the pH of your sweat) can discolor your jewelry.
+Additionally, it provides plenty of opportunities for your favorite items to get lost or broken.
+Here are some ideas:

 - Keep a small cloth jewelry bag in your gym or swim bag to have a safe place to store your jewelry before workouts.